meepingsnesroms/Mu/readme.md

     ./make.sh

 ## Running
+#### Before Compiling On Windows
+You must enable symlinks first:

+    cd ./libretro-palmm515emu
+    git config core.symlinks true

+Then open GitHub Desktop and discard all changes to create the linked directorys.
+The source files can now be located properly.

 #### For Qt
  1. Run once to create the directory tree
  2. Copy "palmRoms/Palm m515/rom(selfDumped).bin" to "~/Mu"